Reuben Snake

-Reuben Alvis Snake, Jr. (1937–1993) was an American Ho-Chunk (Winnebago) activist, educator, spiritual leader, and tribal leader.
+Reuben Alvis Snake Jr. (1937–1993) was an American Ho-Chunk (Winnebago) activist, educator, spiritual leader, and tribal leader.
 He served as a leader within the American Indian Movement (AIM) in the 1970s, and in the National Congress of American Indians in the 1980s.
-Snake worked towards the establishment of the American Indian Religious Freedom Act, which passed after his death in 1994.
+Snake worked towards the establishment of the American Indian Religious Freedom Act, which passed in 1994, after his death.
 He advocated for the use of religious, ceremonial peyote.

 Early life and education

-Reuben Alvis Snake, Jr. was born on January 12, 1937, on the Winnebago Indian Reservation in Thurston County, Nebraska.
-His parents were Reuben Harold and Virginia Greyhair Snake.
-His parents divorced and he experienced many instabilities in his childhood.
+Reuben Alvis Snake Jr., was born on January 12, 1937, on the Winnebago Indian Reservation in Thurston County, Nebraska.
+His parents, Reuben Harold and Virginia Greyhair Snake, divorced, and he experienced many other instabilities during his childhood.

-In 1950, he briefly attended the Haskell Institute (now Haskell Indian Nations University).
-During this time period he had struggled with alcoholism.
-After dropping out of college he joined the United States Army from 1956 to 1958 and was honorably discharged.
+In 1950, he briefly attended the Haskell Institute (now Haskell Indian Nations University) but dropped out while struggling with alcoholism.
+He joined the United States Army, serving from 1956 to 1958, and was honorably discharged.

 Career

-In August 1970, he participated in the Native American occupation of Mount Rushmore (i.e. "Mount Crazy Horse").
-In 1972, he became the national chairman of the American Indian Movement (AIM), a civil rights organization focused on Native Americans.
-He worked as a leader during the Trail of Broken Treaties in 1972.

-Snake served as a spiritual leader and roadman (a peyote leader) within the Native American Church starting in 1974.
-In 1975, Snake was appointed chairman of the Winnebago tribe.
+In August 1970, he participated in the Native American occupation of Mount Rushmore (i.e., "Mount Crazy Horse").
+In 1972, he became the national chairman of the American Indian Movement (AIM), a civil rights organization focused on Native Americans, and worked as a leader for the Trail of Broken Treaties.
+In 1975, Snake was appointed chairman of the Winnebago Tribe of Nebraska.
 From 1985 until 1987, Snake was the president of the National Congress of American Indians.
 While working for the National Congress of American Indians, Snake made buttons that read, "your humble servant".
 He later went by the nickname, "Your Humble Serpent".
-Snake taught culture courses at the Institute of American Indian Arts (IAIA).
+Snake also taught culture courses at the Institute of American Indian Arts (IAIA).

-Snake had fought the overturn of Employment Division v.
-Smith (1990) in the Religious Freedom Restoration Act.
-He had organized the Native American Religious Freedom Project in order to lobby for national legislation, and the passage of 1994 amendment, American Indian Religious Freedom Act.
+Snake served as a spiritual leader and roadman (a peyote leader) within the Native American Church starting in 1974.
+Snake fought the overturn of Employment Division v.
+Smith (1990) and subsequently organized the Native American Religious Freedom Project to lobby for national legislation, an effort that culminated in a 1994 amendment to the American Indian Religious Freedom Act, extending protections of the Religious Freedom Restoration Act to religious peyote use by Native Americans.